imperialnolini/photoplate/README.md

 In general, the photoplate::photoplate() function seems to work best when “stargazer_call =” is NOT included in its function call, so best to leave that out and simply enter the stargazer::stargazer() call as the first parameter without explicitly identifying it as such.
+Also, you may get an extra period in your comment if you end a line in something other than a period or –, and– in the case of splitting a compound sentence across separate elements in the notes() parameter of stargazer::stargazer().

 **Note any call to the function makes a .tex file with edits to the the regular stargazer::stargazer() LaTeX-formatted output, and the function